Board of Directors

 She now owns a management consultancy specialising in executive coaching, facilitation, and training and development.
-As Chair of the Human Resources Committee she takes a special interest in HR at Concordia.
+She is Chair of the Operations Committee and takes a special interest in HR at Concordia.
 Bilingual, with fluency in French, her interests include skiing, horse riding, walking and playing the piano.

 After completing a degree in Agricultural Food and Marketing, and several years in account management for a company marketing flowers to the major supermarkets, Stuart returned to the family business in 1996.
 Today, as Managing Director, he oversees a highly specialised leaf salad business supplying into the food manufacturing sector.
 The business farms in Lincolnshire, Suffolk and Essex growing 700ha of salad crops with a significant requirement for seasonal labour.